 The Islands of Hawaii

 If you live in the United States, you more than likely have thought of traveling to the region of Hawaii.
 It is known for the clearest and calmest waters, the best weather that remains year – round, and the culture that represents the purest island life.
-Each island is a different size and each island offers something different, even though all of the islands are beautiful and relaxing.
+Each island in Hawaii is a different size and each island offers something different.
+Although unique in size and location, all of the islands in Hawaii are beautiful and relaxing.
 The largest Hawaiian island is called the Big Island.

-This island has diverse terrain of different types of beaches to lush rainforests that span throughout the island.
-There is much to see and much to adventure through when you are visiting this land.
+The Big Island (Hawaii) has diverse terrain of different types of beaches to lush rainforests that span throughout the it.
+There is much to see and much to adventure through when you are visiting Hawaii.
 In fact, it is recommended to give yourself more than a few days while you are here.
 Hawaii is known for the National Volcano Park.
 Here, you will find the active volcanoes of Kilauea and Mauna Loa.
-These volcanoes are well – known sites to see and a common reason why people specifically travel to this island.
+These volcanoes are well-known sites to see and a common reason why people specifically travel to Hawaii vs the other islands.
 There is also the crater rim drive which creates steam vents and the Chain of Craters road which weaves over lava.
 It is an awesome experience to have, especially when you notice the entrance to the Thurston Lava Tube at this National Park.

 There are also places to hike on this island as well as beaches to visit.
 If you want to hike and enjoy the natural scenes of this rich land, you may want to check out Akaka Falls State Park, Rainbow Falls, and Waipio Falls.
 If you are interested in finding a great and relaxing beach, there are a few areas to check out.
 First, you may want to check out Punalu’u.
 This beach is a wonderful black sand beach that is quite relaxing and popular.
 Second, you can go and check out Hāpuna.
 This beach is well – known for its white sand and calming waters.
 Thirdly, the green sand beach of Papakōlea is adventurous, but worth it.
 Each beach is specific to swimming conditions, how to get there, and terrain.